dafer45/TBTK/doc/Tutorials.md

 		return 0;
 	}
 ```
-Here the first two lines are include statements that includes other C++ library components into our code.
+Here the first two lines are include statements that includes other C++ library components in the code.
 The first include statement includes a component called *Streams* from the TBTK library that can be used to output information to the screen at runtime.
 The second include statement includes *complex* numbers from the C++ standard library (STL).
-In this empty project nu actual complex numbers are present by default, but complex numbers are so common in TBTK applications that they are included by default in the template projects.
+In this empty project no actual use is made of complex numbers, but since complex numbers are so common in TBTK applications they are included by default in the template projects.
 Each component of TBTK is available in a separate file and as we build our applications we will include more files.

 To understand the next two lines we note that in C++, functions, classes, etc can be organized into namespaces to avoid name clashes between different libraries that defines components with the same names.
 In particular, every component of STL is in the namespace *std*, while every component of TBTK is in the namespace *TBTK*.
-For example, the Stream class included above is by default accessed as TBTK::Streams.
+For example, the Streams class included above is by default accessed as TBTK::Streams.
-However, often there are no actual name clashes and it is convenient to not have to prepend every function call etc with *std::* or *TBTK::* and it is therefore possible to tell the compiler to "use" particular namespaces.
+However, often there are few actual name clashes and it is convenient to not have to prepend every function call etc with *std::* or *TBTK::* and it is therefore possible to tell the compiler to "use" particular namespaces.
 Possible name clashes can then be handled individually by prepending only those components for which ambiguity arise by their corresponding namespaces.

 The actuall entry point for the program is
 ```cpp
 	int main(int argc, char **argv){
 ```
-However, we note that global variable assigmnets occur ahead of this time, meaning that it in principle is possible for some execution of code to occur already before the main routine begins.
+However, we note that global variable assignmets occur ahead of this time, meaning that it in principle is possible for some execution of code to occur already before the main routine begins.
-The arguments *argc* and *argv* can be used to accept arguments from the command line, and the interested reader is referred to make a web search for further information on how to use these.
+The arguments *argc* and *argv* can be used to accept arguments from the command line, and the interested reader is adviced to make a web search for further information on how to use these.

 Inside the main function two things occur.
 First, "Hello quantum world!\n" is written to the output stream, where '<<' can be read as send the right hand side to the output stream Streams::out.
 Writing to Streams::out will by default result in information being printed to the screen.
-The "\n" at the end of the string is a line break character and results in whatever follows to be printed on a new line.
+The "\n" at the end of the string is a line break character and means that any character that is printed after it will appear on a new line.
 Finally, the main function exits by returning *0*, which is a message indicating that the application finished as expected.

 ## Initializing units
-Having understood the structure of *src/main.cpp*, we are now ready to start implementing the actuall application.
+Having understood the structure of *src/main.cpp*, we are now ready to implement the actuall application.
 The first step is to specify the units that we will be using.
 In particular, we will measure temperature in terms of Kelvin and energies in terms of *meV*.
 To achieve this we remove the print statement in the code above and replace it by